Child Struggling With Math Facts? What Parents Should Notice Early

 Best way to use this guide

 Use this page to spot patterns, not to panic.
-A child struggling with math facts is not automatically lazy, careless, or doomed to a long future of glaring at flash cards like they are written in ancient code.
+A child struggling with math facts is not automatically lazy, careless, or destined for a lifelong feud with flash cards.
 The goal is to notice what is happening, figure out what it may mean, and choose the next support step more intelligently.

 Why math facts matter